ghanshyam3011/TaskSchedular/README.md

 ./run-docker.bat
 ```

-**Note:** The Docker script will automatically try to build the Java application if needed.
-If you encounter any build issues, you may need to install Maven and run `mvn clean package` manually before running the Docker command.
+**Note:** The Docker script will automatically download the prebuilt JAR file if it's not found locally.
+This requires an internet connection.
+If you prefer to build it yourself, you can install Maven and run `mvn clean package` manually before running the Docker command.

 ### Option 2: Run with Java directly
 ```bash